Pavan-1997/Linux-Shell_Basic_Commands/README.md

 - `kill -9 1111`

-  (Pass a kill signal to Linux to terminate 1111 process Id)
+  (Pass a kill signal to Linux to terminate 1111 process ID)